NmLa0s/Global-Mastering-cpp-trip/README.md

-# mstering for our project as a solid base, usually takes time till 2020-2021.
+# Mastering for our project as a solid base, usually takes time till 2020-2021.

 This project is some knowledge based about getting into the right way to master-c++, It doesn't make sense for one job as soon as it will contain a lot of listed-projects works together.

-# cocepts-area:
+# Concept-area:
 * Empty
 * Empty
 * Empty